-Conserve and enhance the green character of the river valley through appropriate management of wildlife habitats.
+Conserve and enhance the green character of the river valley through appropriate management of wildlife habitats.  ent ofwildlife habitats.
 Conserve and manage the ecological structure of woodland, orchard, pasture and meadows.
+Conserve Watling Lane.
-Suggested land management guidelines (recommendations for enhancement of LPLCA):

-Refer to section 10.4 of written report: General land management guidelines - applicable to all areas.
-Conserve and enhance the green character of the river valley through appropriate management of wildlife habitats.
+Conserve and manage the ecological structure of woodland, orchard, pasture and meadows.
+Suggested land management guidelines (recommendations for enhancement of LPLCA): Refer to section 10.4 of written report: General land management guidelines - applicable to all areas.
+Conserve and enhance the green character of the river valley through appropriate managem